mfridman/srfax/README.md

 It is the caller's responsibility to check the Error value prior to using Result.
 If Error is not an empty string assume something has gone wrong and Result should not be used.

-If SRFax had publically availble errors then could compose error types, but for now it'll be a string.
+If SRFax had publicly available errors then could compose error types, but for now it'll be a string.

 ## Installation